-Within this beautiful, ancient Persian poem, you'll discover that life and death are intimately connected.
+Within The Rubaiyat of Omar Khayyám, a beautiful, ancient Persian poem (translated into English by Edward Fitzgerald), you'll discover that life and death are intimately connected.
 One can't exist without the other.
 Love, too, can't live without both life and death creating a yearning and lust.

 No one knows where they will be born.
 No one knows where they will die.
 But we do know where we will drink and be tempted, so the moments are yours to seize—or not.

 7. Never Let Me Go by Kazuo Ishiguro

 In this dystopian novel, you are introduced to children of the future being raised in an orphanage.
 The meaning of life is not found in them so much as it is found in how they came to be, and also why they choose to remain locked inside this world of fear.